-This article explores the primary legal differences between annulment and divorce, including information about extrajudicial religious annulment.
+This article explores the legal differences between annulment and divorce, as well as extrajudicial religious annulment.

 The Difference Between Annulment and Divorce: An Illustration

-To help understand the difference between annulment and divorce, let's look at two hypothetical situations.
-Let’s say, for example, Couple A discovered they no longer saw eye to eye after five years of marriage and decided they needed to call it quits.
-Depending on the marital property laws of their state, their combined assets and liabilities will be divided either equally or equitably; one spouse may pay alimony to the other; and child custody, support, and visitation will be determined.
-If the couple can't agree on the terms of the divorce, it may be argued in court and decided by a judge.
-The union was valid when they obtained their marriage license, but now they wish to terminate the marriage.
+Couple A decided to call it quits after five years of marriage.
+The union was valid when they obtained their marriage license, but now they wish to end it.
+Depending on the marital property laws of their state, their combined assets and liabilities will be divided either equally or equitably.
+One spouse may pay alimony to the other.
+Child support, child custody, and visitation will be determined.
+If the couple can't agree on the terms, it may be decided by a judge.

-If Couple B had children together, then the courts would still go through the child custody, visitation, and support process.
-The court would probably be more sympathetic to the mother in this scenario, given the father's misrepresentation, as long as the focus is on the best interests of the child(ren).
+If Couple B had children together, the courts would still go through the child custody, visitation, and support process.
+The court would probably be more sympathetic to the mother in this scenario, given the father's misrepresentation, though the focus would still be on the best interests of the child(ren).

-Annulments are a form of relief for people who were placed in situations in which they never should have been married.
-Because civil annulments treat the marriage as though it never existed, a person must have a pretty good reason to obtain one.
-Typically, one of the following requirements (or legal grounds) must be met to obtain an annulment vs. a divorce:
+Civil annulments are a form of relief for people who were placed in situations in which they never would have married.
+A person must have a good reason to obtain one.
+There is no such thing as a no-fault annulment; there must be grounds, such as:

-- Lack of Consent - One party lacked mental capacity to consent or was forced into marriage.
+- Lack of Consent: One or both parties were underage and without parental permission, lacked mental capacity to consent, or they were forced into the marriage.

-More Questions About Annulment vs. Divorce Cases?
-Speak with an Attorney Today
+More Questions About Annulment vs. Divorce?
+Speak with a Family Law Attorney Today